mazetoken/mazey/README.md

 # MAZEy

-MAZEy is rebranded.
-It is now Microfi https://microfi.eu/wallet/
+MAZEy has been rebranded to Microfi https://microfi.eu/wallet/